 - Try leafing through the descriptions of Chaos mutations sometime.
 And good luck catching a peaceful night's rest if you do.
 Oh, and Chaos imagery and architecture also counts.
 Explicitly described is the alphabet of Chaos a "sanity blasting sigils".

-- The game Normality embodies this trope, as it lacks a dice mechanic and largely consists of furious ranting at a world gone wrong.
+- Normality embodies this trope, as it lacks a dice mechanic and largely consists of furious ranting at a world gone wrong.

 - In Deadlands, players may have to run through a session or two of this if they die and come back harrowed or travel through the Hunting Grounds.

 - Changeling: The Lost has Arcadia, domains of The Others.
 The other Dark Worlds in the New World of Darkness pale compared to it, simply due to its sheer variety and absurdity.

 - Exalted: The entirety of the Wyld.
 Mortals entering it will be unmade, but the Exalts might have a slight chance of surviving with both their mind and body intact.